How to Format a Manuscript for eBook Conversion

 |Great for writing your book and preparing your manuscript||Great for ebook formatting / converting|

-While this is amazing from the reader's perspective, it also means that whatever ebook formatting you use, will likely be overwritten by the user.
-This means that there is no need to spend hours selecting the perfect color of your headings; only a percentage of your final readers will ever see it.
+While this is amazing from the reader's perspective, it also means that whatever ebook formatting you use will likely be overwritten by the user.
+Because of this, there is no need to spend hours selecting the perfect color for your headings; only a percentage of your final readers will keep it that way.

-I know this is a no-brainer, but this is something everyone is best reminded every now and again: if one of your paragraphs has a double line spacing and 12pt font size, the next should not be 11pt only to be able to fit it on the same page.
+I know this is a no-brainer, but this is something everyone is best reminded of every now and again: if one of your paragraphs has a double line spacing and 12pt font size, the next should not be written in a smaller font just because you want to fit it on the same page.

 - HTML files: this is your book;